kojiOnHill/JLReq-LyX-layout/README.md

 # LyX layouts for the jlreq LaTeX document class

-This is LyX layout files for the *jlreq* LaTeX document class.
-LyX is a document processor available at https://www.lyx.org/. *jlreq* is a LaTeX document class which implements the standard of *Requirements for Japanese Text Layout* set by W3C and available at https://github.com/abenori/jlreq.
+These layout files provide document processor [LyX](https://www.lyx.org/) with the ability to create documents based on *jlreq* LaTeX document class.

+*jlreq* is a LaTeX document class which implements the standard of *Requirements for Japanese Text Layout* set by W3C and available at https://github.com/abenori/jlreq.

 ## Install
 1. Copy files in the **layouts** directory to `LYXDIR/layouts/`